Chronic Myeloid Leukemia Diagnosis

 Family Support

-My mom used to tell me to never think about being diagnosed with CML Leukemia.
-I think her belief and support played a major role in my journey.
+My mom told me never to think about being diagnosed with CML Leukemia.
+I think her belief and support played a significant role in my journey.
 There is also my friend, Manvi, who supported me a lot emotionally.
-Even her family used to ask me about my medicines, treatment and health regularly, just like my own family.
+Even her family used to regularly ask me about my medicines, treatment and health, just like my own family.
 My Oncologist was also a great support and was always available by chat.

 Parting Message:

 Our body always sends us a signal if something is wrong.
 We should take care of that and do regular check-ups.
 Around January, my body had also given me some signs, but I had ignored them.
-Therefore, we should always go for regular check-ups and notice the smallest changes happening in our bodies.
+Therefore, we should always go for regular check-ups and notice the most minor body changes.

-We should always follow our passion and be engaged in a physical engagement, let it be cricket, dance or regular exercise.
-Apart from this, we should follow a regular diet and avoid stress in our life.
+We should always follow our passion and engage in physical engagement, whether cricket, dance or regular exercise.
+Apart from this, we should follow a regular diet and avoid stress.